-Description: This nomadic owl appears erratically and may be seen in conifer plantings or McDonald Woods.
+Description: This nomadic owl appears erratically and may be seen in conifer plantings or in the McDonald Woods.

-Like most other owls, they do not build a nest, but use the abandoned nests of other larger birds, like crow or hawk nests.
-When threatened at close range, they will extend their wings out to the sides and rotate the top surface of the wing forward while swaying from side to side to make themselves look much larger and more menacing than they actually are.
+Like most other owls, they do not build a nest, but use the abandoned nests of other larger birds, like crows or hawks.
+When threatened at close range, they will extend their wings to the sides and rotate the top surface of the wing forward while swaying from side to side to make themselves look much larger and more menacing than they actually are.